DirectRTX/Simple-Ad-Network/README.md

 You don't have to worry about getting paid ever.
 When DirectRTX sends a postback with revenue details, you're absolutely guaranteed that payment.
 So, you have no reason to not pay publishers.

 Additionally, you should be so excited to send payouts.
 Every time you send a payout, you're reminding the publisher that you exist and you reminding them that you always send payouts on time.
 That's one of the most important aspects to growing a network.
+The entire reason publishers are sending you traffic is for these payments.

 ## Words of Encouragement...